mrn-aglic/examples/airflow-new-features/dags/feat23/Readme.md

 But, return the variable if you plan to re-run the DAG after cleaning up the volums/resources.

-Unfortunately, there is no way to change the environment variable in a docker container while it's running at this time.
+**Unfortunately, at this time there is no way to change the environment variable in a docker container while it's running.**

 You could use:
 ```python